emranxec/KeepLearning/README.md

 - Both annotations can be used together
 - @Qualifier has higher priority than @Primary annotation

+##### if we dont use both primary and qualifier and have multiple beans instances?
+> When we run the integration test, an org.springframework.beans.factory.NoUniqueBeanDefinitionException will be thrown.

+> This will happen because the application context will find two bean definitions of type University,
+> and won't know which bean should resolve the dependency.

 ----
 ### Q. Controller vs rest controlled?